MartinThoma/flashcards/README.md

     * unique ID (hash of cards content?)
     * dependencies (for this card, you have to know another card)

+Cards should also be able to reference an image.
+This makes everything complicated...

 ## Deck format